 Frugal folk, and stingy people, don’t save money off the backs of others.
 Being stingy with money is choosing not to go to the bar for a drink, or only choosing a main from the menu and paying for it.

 Saving money and being stingy can be highly addictive.
 You turn it into a game and you are constantly looking for new ways to save a bit more money To get the same for less.
 A great game but it’s a fine balance.
 You have to keep control and ensure you don’t become cheap instead.

 How to be a stingy person is about not spending more often than actually spending.
 And that can make you feel like you are sacrificing things.
 If you feel like not spending all your money or buying everything you want is a sacrifice then it will help to work on your money mindset.

 Because saving money, living below your means and not struggling every month is not sacrificing.
-It’s plain old sensible, financial decision making.
+It’s plain old sensible, being smart with money.

 how to be a stingy person (without being a cheapskate)